aap-app/carpooling/replit.md

   - **Data Tab**: CSV export/import functionality (moved from separate /data page)
 - **Security**: All invitation codes validated for existence, usage status, and revocation
 - **Navigation**: Header updated to show "Admin" link for authenticated users
+- **Authentication Fix**: Invitation users now receive a session with `expires_at` set to 1 year (while respecting 7-day session TTL), ensuring compatibility with the `isAuthenticated` middleware used by OAuth users